AlexMG-05/AlexMG-05/README.md

-# Who am I? 🤔
+# About me 🤔

 My name is Alejandro Martín González, but you can call me Alex.

-I’m a **Software Engineering** student at the [University of Seville](https://www.us.es/) who's passionate in solving problems, engineering and computer science.
+I’m a **Software Engineering** student at [University of Seville](https://www.us.es/) who's passionate in solving problems, engineering and computer science.
 Not only that, I'm also working in side skills such as leadership, teamwork, learning languages and so on.

 ## What do I offer? 🚀
 - **Programming**: Python, Java, JavaScript, C++.